-- What is the rentability of the area?
+- How is the rentability of the area?

-- How is the current job market?
+- How is the current job market near the commercial property for sale in Ohio?
 What industries are strong in the community?

-- What are the prospects for the area?
+- What are the prospects for the area in which you are searching for commercial real estate listings?
 (For instance, what is the cost of living?)

 Tip #2: Determine your capitalization (or “cap”) rate.

-As a novice in the purchase of commercial property for sale in Columbus, Ohio, the cap rate of a property is a critical element.
-Fundamentally, the cap rate is the relationship between the property’s net income with the property’s purchase price.
+As a novice in buying commercial property for sale in Columbus, Ohio, the cap rate of a property is a critical element.
+Fundamentally, the cap rate is the relationship between the property’s net income and purchase price.
 For CRE investors, the cap rate is a way to determine the property’s ROI potential.

-Commercial real estate appraisers will tell you that cap rates do not signify value.
+Commercial real estate appraisers will tell you that cap rates do not signify commercial property value.
 The basic equation for determining your cap rate consists of taking the annual rent of the commercial property and subtracting all yearly expenses (such as maintenance, management, and utilities).
-Cost of vacancy (which is basically the amount of time in which the property may not be fully occupied, resulting in lower or zero cash flow), should also be factored in as an expense.
-Once net income is determined, it is then divided by the purchase price.
+The cost of vacancy (when the commercial property may not be fully occupied, resulting in lower or zero cash flow) should also be factored in as an expense.
+Once net income is determined, it is divided by the purchase price.

-Realtor.com describes optimal cap rate percentages as being between 4 percent and 12 percent.
-It is worth noting that commercial properties available with high percentages (over 12 percent) can be as risky as those with low percentages (below 4 percent); therefore, it is essential to look at a set of factors instead of the cap rate, alone.
+Realtor.com describes optimal cap rate percentages as between 4 percent and 12 percent.
+It is worth noting that commercial properties available with high percentages (over 12 percent) can be as risky as those with low percentages (below 4 percent); therefore, looking at a set of factors instead of just the cap rate is essential.